rcaldas-com/obd2/README.md

 Log and Analyse a vehicle reading OBD2 data from wifi or bluetooth.
 ---

-***It creates a csv .log file with the starting date and result of each obd2 command present in 'commands' list.***
+***Create a csv .log file with start date and result of each obd2 command present in 'commands' list.***

 ---